canonical/hotsos/doc/source/contrib/events.rst

 Events Overview
 ===============

-These checks are not currently run automatically and do require custom callbacks to be implemented in plugin code to process results.
+Event checks are comprised of the following parts; a yaml definition of a search, an accompanying Python callback to process the results and a handler to present the results.
 Event definitions can be found `here <https://github.com/canonical/hotsos/tree/main/hotsos/defs/events>`_.

-Events should be used sparingly and the recommendation is to use :ref:`Scenarios<scenarios overview>`.
+Support for events was added before :ref:`Scenarios<scenarios overview>` and was mainly aimed at a way of seperating the definition of the search criteria from the code that processed the results.
+Where possible, it is recommended to use scenarios instead.

 An event can be single or multi-line and the data source is defined with an :ref:`Input<input>` property.
 All event checks must have an eponymous callback